 Nonfarm Payrolls (monthly unemployment figures) blew away expectations, meaning that the Longest Job Expansion In United States History—now 100 straight months strong—continued.
 Which (yet once again) kicked the ass of anyone still left that actually thinks a $500B federal program that creates ‘job’ guarantees DURING A LABOR SHORTAGE is a good idea.

 ‘The Intercept’ dropped this on the gullible MMT community (who still didn’t get the hint after Democrats re-instituted PayGo and Speaker Nancy Pelosi frustrated Green New Deal proponents by not giving them the kind of committee they wanted): “Pelosi Aide Privately Tells Insurance Executives Not To Worry About Democrats Pushing Medicare For All”—Ryan Grim

 Which didn’t go over too well with MMT academics: “Democrats, Do you deny that you are the PARTY OF SATAN?”—Bill Mitchell

-If Professor Mitchell had fully-understood the article, he would have realized there were more reasons than just that gold-standard era “Monies are needed for other priorities” excuse.
-The Democrats had simply made the decision that M4A was a political loser and that for now policymakers should focus their messaging on lowering drug prices.
+If Professor Mitchell had fully understood the article, he would have realized that the Democrats had simply made the decision that M4A was a political loser and that for now policymakers should focus their messaging on lowering drug prices.
 “The comfort level with a broader base of the American people (for single payer) is not there yet,” as per Speaker Pelosi (read: She will be aligned with private insurers and will oppose Big Pharma).

 When asked if federal deficits will be mentioned in the February 5th SOTU Address, White House chief of staff Mulvaney said ‘no’ because ‘nobody cares’.

 Is it because of that Progressive ‘revolution’ that nobody cares about deficits?